10 Awesome Things To Do in Mijas Spain (+ What NOT To To) By A Local

 Measurements (free pouring) and alcohol levels in drinks are usually also higher than in a lot of other countries with stricter rules which means you can get drunk drinking a lot less than at home.

-In turn, locals have to deal with disgustingly wasted tourists that often start fights in the streets.
+In turn, locals have to deal with disgustingly wasted tourists who often start fights in the streets.
 It is not very pleasant to go out for a chat with friends at a bar while drunk tourists are fighting deliberately next to your table and you’re wondering if it will be stopped before it turns fatal.

 In Mijas things to do include hiking to mesmerizing views like these